 We typically produce custom animal models using the following strains, but we may be able to accommodate requests for other strains.

 We source our animals mainly from Charles River Laboratories.
-Currently, only mice from Charles River, Jackson Labs and Taconic Farms are allowed into our facility.
+Currently, only mice from Charles River, Jackson Labs and Taconic Biosciences are allowed into our facility.

 The key difference between transgenic and gene targeted (knockout or knockin) animals is that in knockout and knockin models the genomic changes are targeted, meaning a desired DNA sequence is altered at a specific locus in the target genome via homologous recombination, with an engineered segment of DNA replacing a homologous endogenous segment.
 By contrast, in transgenic animals an engineered segment of DNA is randomly integrated, such that the inserted DNA could end up almost anywhere in the host genome, and does not normally disrupt the homologous endogenous sequence.